yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_08.md

 4. Please note down the Managed database name **WideWorldImporters<inject key="Suffix" enableCopy="false"/>** and fully qualified domain name of your SQL-managed instance, which you copied from the Azure Cloud Shell as you need this database name for upcoming lab.

-    > **Important**: Please make a note of the managed database named **WideWorldImporters<inject key="Suffix" enableCopy="false"/>** and fully qualified domain name of your SQL-managed instance that was created in this lab, as you will require in next lab.

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
     - If you receive a success message, you can proceed to the next task.
     - If not, carefully read the error message and retry the step, following the instructions in the lab guide.